-- 1. All notifications to the applicable authorities should be done at least thirty (30) minutes prior to repatriation. - 2.
-Before the repatriation of any group larger than fifteen (15) and less than fifty (50) takes place, the DHS Participants should make every effort to notify INM thirty (30) minutes prior to repatriating.

-- 3. If it is not possible to establish immediate communication via telephone, the local INM office can be notified directly. - 4.
-Before or during the repatriation, the DHS Participants should provide INM a list of the persons to be repatriated.
-The list should contain the basic information included in DHS form I-216. - 5.
-When individuals that have been convicted of criminal offenses are being repatriated, the aforementioned list should also be sent to PGR and include, whenever possible, the following information: alias, registration number, type of removal, crime, date of conviction and time served. - 6.
-The repatriation of known fugitives wanted by the Government of Mexico should be done separately from the repatriation of other Mexican nationals. - 7.
+- 1. All notifications should be done at least thirty (30) minutes prior to repatriation through telephone, fax or e-mail to the numbers and electronic addresses to the applicable authorities before the repatriation of any group larger than fifteen (15) and less than fifty (50) takes place.
+The DHS Participants should make every effort to notify INM thirty (30) minutes prior. - 2.
+If it is not possible to establish immediate communication via telephone, the INM Regional Office should be notified directly. - 3.
+Before or during the repatriation, the DHS Participants should provide INM a list of the persons to be repatriated via fax or email.
+The lists should contain the basic information included in DHS form I-216. - 4.
+When individuals that have been convicted of criminal offenses are being repatriated, the aforementioned list should also be emailed to PGR and should include, whenever possible, the following information: alias, registration number, type of removal, crime, date of conviction and time served. - 5.
+The repatriation of known fugitives wanted by the Government of Mexico should be done separately from the repatriation of other Mexican nationals. - 6.
 Each field office/station should limit repatriated groups to include a maximum of fifty (50), with no minimum, adult persons per event, with a minimum interval of thirty (30) minutes between groups from each respective processing location, during the established schedules for the Ports of Repatriation.
 If the group consists of less than fifteen (15) people, there are no time constraints.
-Repatriations resulting from ICE Air repatriation flights may consist of more than fifty (50), with appropriate prior notification to the government of Mexico. - 8.
-If a group larger than fifty (50) persons is to be repatriated, the DHS Participants should notify INM at least one (1) hour before repatriation to allow INM to deploy the appropriate number of officers to reduce the period of delivery and reception of the repatriated Mexican nationals. - 9.
-Regarding Mexican nationals who are to be repatriated directly from the interior of the U.S., and consistent with the Local Repatriation Arrangements at originating locations, Consulates should receive lists of such nationals from the DHS Participants, and the Consulates should then notify appropriate INM officers at the border. - 10.
-The repatriation of persons with special needs should be consistent with the points of repatriation, schedules and conditions identified in the table that appears at the beginning of this Attachment 2 and the conditions identified in Attachment 4. - 11.
-In case of doubt about a person's nationality, the DHS Participants should request that the person be interviewed by an INM officer. - 12.
-Any repatriated individual found by the Mexican authorities to be a national of a third country should be returned to the DHS officers as soon as possible.
+Repatriations resulting from ICE Air repatriation flights may consist of more than fifty (50), with appropriate prior notification to the government of Mexico. - 7.
+If a group larger than fifty (50) persons is to be repatriated, the DHS Participants should notify INM at least one (1) hours before, to allow INM to deploy the appropriate number of officers to reduce the period of delivery and reception of the repatriated Mexican nationals. - 8.
+Mexican nationals who are to be repatriated directly from the interior of the U.S. should be repatriated through the "Benito Juarez" Bridge Reynosa Hidalgo.
+Consistent with the Local Repatriation Arrangement at originating locations, Consulates should receive lists of such nationals from the DHS Participants, and the Consulates in turn should notify appropriate INM offices at the border. - 9.
+The repatriations of persons with special needs should adjust to the points of repatriation, schedules and conditions identified in the table that appears at the beginning of this Attachment 2, as well as to the conditions identified in Attachment 4. - 10.
+In case of doubt about a person's nationality, the DHS Participants should request that the person be interviewed by an INM officer.

-- 13. The signatory participants should take all feasible steps to ensure that property, valuables, and money retained, are available for return to the rightful owner at the time of initial release from DHS custody.

-- 14. Any exception to the established schedule should be properly coordinated with the appropriate authorities.
-Exceptions may be made for:

-- Assisting a vulnerable person

-- Law enforcement need

-- Operational tempo
+- 11. Any repatriated individual found by Mexican authorities to be a national of a third country should be returned to the DHS officers as soon as possible. - 12.
+The signatory participants should take all feasible steps to ensure that property, valuables, and money retained, are available for return to the rightful owner at the time of initial release from DHS custody. - 13.
+Any exception to the established schedule should be properly coordinated with the appropriate authorities.
+Exceptions may be made for: - a.
+Assisting a vulnerable person - b.
+Law enforcement need - c.
+Operational tempo